Variational Time Integration Approach for Smoothed Particle Hydrodynamics Simulation of Fluids: Lagrangian Formulation for SPH

 The SPH model for a fluid can be seen as a system composed by particles $\mathbf{q}^{i}=\left(x^{i1},x^{i2},x^{i3}\right)$ subject to forces derived from internal and external potentials that are functions of fluid fields like density $\rho$, pressure $p$, and velocity $\mathbf{v}$.
 Moreover, the configuration of the SPH system along the time is described by a continuous path in the configuration space:

 Such viewpoint is behind the (continuum) variational formulation of SPH presented in \cite{Bonet1999,Bonet2004}.
-The total kinetic energy of the system can be simply computed as the sum of the kinetic energy of the particle:
+The total kinetic energy of the system can be simply computed as the sum of the kinetic energy of the particles:

-The potential energy is the sum of total external energy and the total internal energy:
+The potential energy is the sum of the external and internal potential energies: